jaxleyverse/jaxley/README.md

 # neurax
-A differentiable simulator for networks of multicompartment neurons in JAX.
+`neurax` is a differentiable simulator for networks of multicompartment neurons in JAX.
+Its key features are:
+- automatic differentiation, allowing gradient-based optimization of thousands of parameters
+- support for CPU and GPU without any changes to the code -`jit`-compilation, making it as fast as other packages while being written fully in python
+- backward-Euler solver for stable numerical solution of multicompartment neurons
+- elegant mechanisms for parameter sharing

 ### Tutorial

-Tutorial notebooks with some explanation lie in `tutorials`.
+Tutorial notebooks with some explanation are in `tutorials`.

 ### Units